syncfusion-content/winui-docs/winui/Scheduler/Reminder.md

 {% endtabs %}

 ## Adding reminders
-Configure the appointment reminders with `SchedulerReminder.` The `SchedulerReminder` has the following properties for reminder alert.
+Configure the appointment reminders with `SchedulerReminder.` The `SchedulerReminder` has the following properties.

 <table>
 <tr>